-- Reason for Liveness Failure: non-determinism means that it might continually favour one process over another! - The state s3 does not distiquish between which of the processes first went into its trying state.
+• Reason for Liveness Failure:

+• The state s3 does not distiquish between which of the processes first went into its trying state.
 We might try to split s3 into two states.

 Mutual Exclusion: Second Solution

 - We split the old s_3 into s_3 and s_8 . - This solution satisfies Safety, Liveness, Non-blocking and No Strict Sequencing. - Oversimplification: we will move to a different state an every click of the clock!
 We may wish to model that a process can stay in its critical state for several ticks, but if we include an arrow from s_2 or s_6 , to itself, we will again violate liveness.